nitratium/linux_survival_kit/1-welcome.md

 * For better learning i strongly advise you to download and install your favorite Linux distribution and try the stuff on your own terminal emulator.

 * If you don't have any idea about any Linux distribution, don't worry.
 I had no idea as well.
 You can start with [Ubuntu](https://ubuntu.com/) distribution.
 I bet you heard about it.
 It is easy to install into your hardware or virtual machine.
-There are lots of visiual tutorials on installing Ubuntu.
+There are lots of visual tutorials on installing Ubuntu.
 If you have any problems on this step, you can reach me out.

 * Once you get into graphical interface everything is similar to Windows.
 Even simpler, trust me.
 There is nothing to be scared. :)